LukeMathWalker/pavex/docs/getting_started/quickstart.md

 It's all thanks to **dependency injection**.
-Pavex automatically injects the expected input parameters when invoking your handler functions as long as it knows how to _construct_ them.
+Pavex automatically injects the expected input parameters when invoking your handler functions as long as it knows how to construct them.

 ### Constructor registration

-What about `RouteParams`?
-How does the framework know how to construct it?
+Let's zoom in on `RouteParams`: how does the framework know how to construct it?
-Let's go back to the `Blueprint` to find out:
+You need to go back to the `Blueprint` to find out:

 ```rust title="demo/src/blueprint.rs" hl_lines="3"
 pub fn blueprint() -> Blueprint {